3F/7z.Libs/Readme.md

 * To prevent copying into output path, define an msbuild property `NG7zLibsCopyToOutput` as false.
 * For work with solution level or for manual adding, use GetNuTool - https://github.com/3F/GetNuTool
 * For .NET you can use Conari engine https://github.com/3F/Conari or SevenZipSharp, and so on.

+## Contribute

+Update *.artefacts* or use *Edit.Scripts.GUI.cmd* for more actions.

+We're waiting for your awesome contributions!